zalando/opentracing-toolbox/opentracing-proxy/README.md

 Correlating log messages (referring to local log files, not OpenTracing span logs) is a very common use case.
 OpenTracing exposes the *Trace-Context identifiers* (Trace and Span ID) for this very [purpose](https://github.com/opentracing/specification/blob/master/rfc/trace_identifiers.md#log-correlation).

 The built-in `LogCorrelation` plugin combines the reactive abilities of a `ScopeListener` and a `BaggageListener` with the [MDC](https://www.slf4j.org/manual.html#mdc) to create an out-of-the-box solution for log correlation.
-The every active `Span` will be correlated to the logs by pushing the relevant pieces to the mapped diagnostic context.
+Every active `Span` will be correlated to the logs by pushing the relevant pieces to the mapped diagnostic context.

 The following setup configures the plugin to expose the *Trace ID* as `trace_id`, the *Span ID* as `span_id` and the baggage item `flow_id` *as-is* to the MDC.